Papua New Guinea Premier Soccer League: Foundation

-2006–2012: Early years
+2006–2012: Early years and Hekari dominance

-The first eight editions of the competition were won by Hekari United, under different names.

-In 2006, five teams entered the competition from five different provinces: Port Moresby (PRK Souths United, now Hekari United), Lae (TL Blue Kumuls), Central Province (Gelle Hills), Madang (Madang Flying Fox) and Mount Hagen (Welgris Momads).
+The first eight editions of the competition were won by Hekari United / PNG Hekari FC, under different names.
+In 2006, five teams entered the competition from five different provinces: Port Moresby (PRK Souths United), Lae (TL Blue Kumuls), Central Province (Gelle Hills), Madang (Madang Flying Fox) and Mount Hagen (Welgris Momads).
 A sixth side, to come from Lae, Kimbe or Bougainville, eventually did not enter.
 PRK Souths United won, defeating Gelle Hills 2–0 in the Grand Final.
 However, they failed to qualify for the OFC Champions League after a 4–2 aggregate defeat to amateur side University Inter in the Overall Final.

 The 2007–08 season was played in late 2007 and early 2008, and became known as the Telikom NSL Cup, due to sponsorship reasons.
-All five of the founding members of the league entered once again, albeit under various different names: TL Blue Kumuls became Morobe FC; Welgris Momads became Welgris Highlanders; PRK Souths United became Hekari United; and Madang Flying Fox became simply Madang Fox.
+All five of the founding members entered once again, albeit under various names: TL Blue Kumuls became Morobe FC; Welgris Momads became Welgris Highlanders; PRK Souths United became Hekari United; and Madang Flying Fox became simply Madang Fox.
 Furthermore, two new teams entered, Rapatona FC and Besta Madang.
-The top four teams in the regular season table qualified for the Championship playoffs, with Hekari United finishing top of the regular season table and defeating Gelle Hills in the final again.
+The top four teams in the regular season qualified for the Championship playoffs, with Hekari United finishing top of the regular season and defeating Gelle Hills in the final again.

-In the 2008–09 season, the league was expanded to eight teams, albeit with three sides from the previous season not taking part.
-Madang Fox and Besta Madang withdrew, while Gelle Hills application was rejected in favour of new club Sepik FC.
-Also joining the league were Eastern Stars, Nabasa United and University Inter, who had beaten Hekari United in the 2006 Overall Final.
-Hekari and Inter were first and second in the regular season table, but it was Hekari and Rapatona who were due to meet in the Grand Final; however, following two postponements on 21 March and 28 March, the PNGFA awarded the championship, and qualification to the OFC Champions League, to Hekari United, by virtue of their higher league position.
+In the 2008–09 season, the league was expanded to eight teams, albeit with three from the previous season not taking part.
+Madang Fox and Besta Madang withdrew, while Gelle Hills application was rejected in favour of a new tem Sepik FC.
+Also joining the league were Eastern Stars, Nabasa United and University Inter.
+Hekari and Inter were first and second in the regular season table, but it was Hekari and Rapatona who were due to meet in the Grand Final; however, following postponements on 21 March and 28 March, the PNGFA awarded the championship and qualification to the OFC Champions League to Hekari United by virtue of their higher league position.